How Many Keywords Should You Use for SEO

 Additionally, keep in mind that Google has a preference for long-form content.
 Long-form content tends to provide users with more comprehensive and detailed information, which aligns with Google’s goal of delivering valuable results.

-Backlinko conducted a study that led them to a significant conclusion: long-form content tends to yield better results compared to short-form content.
+Backlinko conducted a study that led them to a significant conclusion: long-form content yields better results than short-form content.

 ideal conent length